Radiation Therapy for Breast Cancer

-Once radiation treatments start, you can expect to receive small daily doses of radiation over a period of several days to several weeks.
+Once radiation treatments start, you'll have small daily doses of radiation over several days or several weeks.

 What Happens On Radiation Treatment Days?

-The radiation therapist will escort you into the treatment room.
-The therapist will help you onto the treatment table and help place you in the correct position.
-Once the therapist is sure you are positioned correctly, he or she will leave the room and start the radiation treatment.
+The therapist will escort you into the treatment room, help you onto the table, and help place you in the right position.
+He or she will leave the room and start the radiation treatment.

 You will be under constant observation during the treatment.
-Cameras and an intercom are in the treatment room, so the therapist can always see and hear you.
-If you should have a problem, you can let the therapist know.
-It is very important that you remain still and relaxed during treatment.
+Cameras and an intercom allow the therapist to see and hear you throughout the treatment.
+Tell your therapist right away, if you have a problem.
+It is very important that you hold still and stay relaxed during treatment.

-How Will the Radiation Therapist Know I Am In the Correct Position?
+How Does the Therapist Know I Am In the Correct Position?

-The radiation therapist will take a "port film," also known as an X-ray, on the first day of treatment and approximately every week thereafter.
+The radiation therapist takes an X-ray called a "port film" on your first day of treatment and every week thereafter.
 Port films verify that you are being accurately positioned during your treatments.

 Why Are There Marks On My Skin for Radiation Treatment?

-For radiation treatment, small marks resembling freckles will be tattooed on your skin along the treatment area by the radiation therapist.
-These marks provide a permanent outline of your treatment area.
+Small marks that look like freckles are tattooed on your skin along the treatment area.
+They provide a permanent outline of your treatment area.
 Do not try to wash these marks off or retouch them if they fade.
-The therapist will remark the treatment area when necessary.
+The therapist will remark the treatment area when needed.